1. INTRODUCTION

 Pico operates in the financial technology (“fintech”) sector to provide business-to-business services and products to domestic and international customers active within the financial services industry.
 Pico has offices in North America, Latin America, Europe, the Middle East, Asia and the Pacific.

-Pico provides electronic trading infrastructure, network, cloud and financial market data services, as well as analytics and financial trading market access and data software, and technology hardware and support services.
+Pico provides electronic trading infrastructure, network, cloud and financial market data services, as well as third party manufactured hardware, and related software and support services.
+Pico also supplies its own proprietary analytics and financial trading market access and data software, hardware and support, and software development services.

 3. OUR SUPPLY CHAIN